-The IMC is required to assess the worker's fitness for work, to discuss return to work with the Nominated Treating Doctor, the Employer and other parties involved in the return to work process in order to facilitate agreement regarding the Return to Work Plan for the injured worker.
-The assessment can take place via a review of the claim file, followed by a discussion with the Nominated Treating Doctor, or, the assessment can be a physical examination of the worker, also followed by discussion with the treating doctor.
+The examination will normally be to assist in the promotion of successful injury management for workers who may be experiencing difficulty in returning to work.
+The Injury Management Consultant is required to assess the worker's fitness for work, to discuss return to work with the Nominated Treating Doctor, the Employer and other parties involved in the return to work process in order to facilitate agreement regarding the Return to Work Plan for the injured worker.
+A report would also follow.
+The assessment can take place via a review of the claim file, followed by a discussion with the Nominated Treating Doctor (referred to as a "Stage 2" Assessment), or, the assessment can be a physical examination of the worker, also followed by discussion with the NTD (referred to as a "Stage 3" Assessment).
+Again, a report would also follow.
+A stage 1 assessment would consist of a file review only, and discussion with the Case Manager or Injury Management Specialist, followed by a written report.
+Stage 1 assessments are rarely organised.